15 accountancy, finance and business exams

 - There is no limit on the number of attempts allowed on any of the Advanced Level exams.

 - The Advanced Level Case Study must be the last exam attempted.
 You students will only be able to attempt the Case Study exam in the final year of their training agreement.
 You can decide when your students are ready to sit the Case Study.
 Your students should be close to completing the professional development, ethics and professional scepticism, and practical work experience before attempting the Case Study.

 There are a number of ways that your students can receive their exam results for the Professional and Advanced Level exams:

-- Students can choose to receive their exam results by email and/or text message.
+- Students can choose to receive their exam results by text message.
 Registration for this service can be completed as part of the online exam application process or using the results notification link on the online exam applications system.
 The deadline for applications for receiving results this way is 17:00 UK-time on the Friday before the relevant results despatch at each session.

 - They can download the ICAEW app to view their exam results or view their results via the online training file.